The Single-Degenerate Channel Leads to Type Iax and Not Type Ia Supernovae due to Premature Ignition: Methods

-\naturesection{Methods} \naturesubsection{Hydrodynamic Simulations} We conducted comprehensive three-dimensional hydrodynamic simulations using the adaptive-mesh refinement (AMR) code FLASH version 4.7 \cite{Fryxell2000}.
+We conducted comprehensive three-dimensional hydrodynamic simulations using the adaptive-mesh refinement (AMR) code FLASH version 4.7 \cite{Fryxell2000}.
 FLASH is particularly well-suited for modeling thermonuclear explosions due to its modular architecture, robust AMR capabilities, and specialized physics modules for nuclear burning and degenerate matter.

 For all simulations, we employed the directionally unsplit hydrodynamic solver \cite{Lee2006, Lee2009, Lee2013}, which accurately captures three-dimensional shock propagation and complex flow patterns essential for modeling deflagration fronts.
 The degenerate matter was described using the Helmholtz equation of state \cite{Aparicio1998, Timmes1999, Timmes2000}, which incorporates electron degeneracy pressure, Coulomb corrections, radiation pressure, and thermal contributions from ions—all critical components for accurately modeling WD interiors across a wide range of densities and temperatures.